Wendell Carter Jr.: Chicago Bulls (2018–2021)

 On June 21, 2018, Carter was selected with the seventh overall pick by the Chicago Bulls.
 On July 3, 2018, Carter officially signed with the Bulls.
 On October 18, he made his NBA debut, scoring eight points and recording three rebounds, three assists and a block against the Philadelphia 76ers, Four days later, Carter recorded career-highs in rebounds (9) and assists (4) against the Dallas Mavericks.
 On October 31, 2018, Carter scored a season high 25 points with eight rebounds, five assists, three blocks and three steals in a 107–108 overtime loss to the Denver Nuggets.
 He would break that amount on November 30 with 28 points scored in a loss to the Detroit Pistons.
 On March 24, 2019, Carter was ruled out for the remainder of the season with left thumb surgery.

 Orlando Magic (2021–present)

 On March 25, 2021, Carter and Otto Porter were traded to the Orlando Magic in exchange for Nikola Vučević and Al-Farouq Aminu.
 Orlando also received two future first-round draft picks.

 On October 16, 2021, Carter signed a four-year, $50 million rookie scale extension with the Magic.
 On March 20, 2022, Carter scored a career-high 30 points in a 90–85 win against the Oklahoma City Thunder.

+2022–2023 season

 Carter matched his career-high of 30 points in a 116–108 loss on November 1, 2022, against the Oklahoma City Thunder.
+On December 11, Carter scored a double-double of 20 points and 10 rebounds in a 114–97 win against the Phoenix Suns.
+On December 18, Carter scored 21 points and 8 rebounds in a 108–107 victory over the Chicago Bulls.
 On December 29, he was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

+2024–2025 season

+On October 7, 2024, Carter and the Magic agreed to a three–year, $58.7 million contract extension.